rabina48/Sharing-Notes-web-/README.md

 **Sharing-Notes-website-**

-It is a old notes shareing web site.
+It is a old notes shareing web site which is mainly focused in uploading & downloading notes from the egistered users.

 ***Note sharing website***